trezor/connect/README.md

 // You can use custom hidden/visual challenges (i.e. not generated
 // by Connect) by setting the challenge_hidden/challenge_visual
 // attributes of the trezor:login tag.
+// To protect against replay attack, you must use randomized
+// challenge_hidden for every attempt.
 // This can be done either on the server side while rendering
 // the page contents like this: